- Biological Inventions

 Hence, the same is incorporated in the principles of FRAND licensing

-FRAND is designed with a sole aim to avoid market exclusion of competitor companies by dominant ones.
+FRAND is designed with the sole aim to avoid market exclusion of competitor companies by dominant ones.
 Hence, it restricts the availability and appropriateness of injunctive relief.

 Threats of injunctions on a FRAND-encumbered SEPs are violative, except in exceptional circumstances, such as (a) when the implementer is in bankruptcy or is (b) beyond the jurisdiction of the court or (c) an unwilling licensee has caused monetary harm to the licensor are against FRAND terms.